 The Winery has not released a red wine since 2016 when a small run of 1,400 bottles sold out almost immediately.
 Our 2020 Pinot Noir will be created in two tiers – the first likely be released at the end of 2021, and the second more premium limited release in 2022 – and will make Lyme Bay Winery one of the largest red wine producers in the UK.

 “English wine continues to grow in popularity and our aim has always been to grow and evolve also”, says James.
 “Wines like Pinot Noir and Chardonnay did not seem a possibility when English wine was in its infancy, but now we are playing on the world stage with our still wines.
 We are expecting great things from this harvest – it could be a classic vintage and everyone at the Winery is very excited to be creating these wines.”

 Stock up at the Winery Shop

-With our wonderful Winery Shop open again – with the required social distancing and safety measures in place, of course – now is the perfect time to stock up on your favourite Lyme Bay drinks and raise a glass to this year’s autumn bounty.
+With our wonderful Winery Shop open again – with the required social distancing and safety measures in place, of course – now is the perfect time to stock up on your favourite Lyme Bay Winery English Wines and raise a glass to this year’s autumn bounty.

 Do stop by if you are passing, or order via our online shop.